Fighting Deepfake Fraud Takes a Layered Approach

 What is a deepfake?

-Deepfakes are incredibly dangerous, because any time someone can be convincingly impersonated online, the potential for malicious abuse is great.
-Deepfakes have been used for the following purposes::
+Any time someone can be convincingly impersonated online, the potential for abuse is enormous.
+Deepfakes have already been weaponized for:

 • Financial fraud